The poem should be read in the context of the Troubles in Ulster at a time of internment without trial, of H-Blocks at Long Kesh and hunger strikers.

-The walking conditions on the Foyle (frost … salt water) that caused vapour to rise from the speaker’s skin conjured up a story of 13th century political murder and the fate that awaited the perpetrator, Guy de Montfort, in Hell, his act all the more heinous for the venerated status of his royal victim.
+The ambient conditions on the Foyle that day (frost … salt water) that caused vapour to rise from the speaker’s skin conjured up a story of 13th century political murder and the fate that awaited the perpetrator (Guy de Montfort) in Hell, his act all the more heinous for the venerated status of his royal victim.

 Heaney chides himself; he understands only too well that doing nothing is tantamount to approval of the repression taking place, making him one of the venerators.